pulumi/pulumi-hugo/themes/default/content/blog/testable-iam-policy-documents/index.md

 ## Ideas for future improvements

 At the moment, `Condition` accepts any JSON object.
-Valid or not, it will serialise the object to JSON as-is.
+Valid or not, it will serialize the object to JSON as-is.
 To avoid building an invalid `Condition` element, I am planning to add an object model for this.
 The API would look something like this.

 ```typescript
 new Statement({